getapper/restlessness/README.md

 # restlessness
-A framework to easy develop and deploy serverless lambdas REST APIs
+A framework to easy develop and deploy serverless AWS lambdas REST APIs